+The guidance documentation consists of the:

+- SLE70 Family Hardware Reference Manual - SLx 70 Family Production and Personalization User's Manual - SLE 70 Family Programmer's Reference User's Manual - General Security Guidelines for the software programmers - SLE70 Family Errata Sheet containing the description of all interfaces of the software to the hardware relevant for programming the TOE.
+The SLE70 Family Errata Sheet can be changed during the life cycle of the TOE.
+This is reported in a monthly updated list [5] provided from Infineon Technologies AG to the user. - Crypto2304T User Manual, describing the architecture of cryptographic coprocessor on register level.
+It also provides a functional description of the register architecture, instruction set and gives programming guidance. - SLE 70 Asymmetric Crypto Library for Crypto2304T, RSA / ECC / Toolbox, User Interface, contains all interfaces of the cryptographic RSA- and EC libraries, as well as of the Toolbox

-The guidance documentation consists of the SLE70 Family - Hardware Reference Manual, the SLE/SLM 70 Family Production Personalization Manual, the SLE/SLM 70 Family Programmer's User Manual and the SLE70 Family Errata Sheet which contains the description of all interfaces of the software to the hardware relevant for programming the TOE.
-The manual Crypto2304T Library User Interface contains all interfaces of the RSA and EC library and is only delivered to the user in case the RSA library and/or the EC library is/are part of the delivered TOE.
-The SHA-2 library manual contains all interfaces of the SHA-2 library and is only delivered to the user in case the SHA-2 library is part of the delivered TOE.
+- library.
+This document is only delivered to the user in case the RSA library and/or the EC library and/or the Toolbox library is/are part of the delivered TOE. - The SHA-2 library manual contains all interfaces of the SHA-2 library and is only delivered to the user in case the SHA-2 library is part of the delivered TOE. - SLE70 Asymmetric Crypto Library for Crypto2304T Toolbox User interface contains the description of how to call the basic arithmetic functions, parameters and a description of the interfaces.